 To be eligible for this award, the author and any coauthors must be ASSP members at the time of publication.
 The top 10% of eligible articles (based on evaluation point totals) published during the calendar year are returned to the ERB for rank ordering.
 Editorial staff then compiles the rankings to identify the top three articles and shares that information with the ERB, the Council on Professional Development and other constituent groups.

 The ERB may also award a Student Paper Award.
 The author of the top-rated student article receives registration to the virtual component of a future ASSP conference.
 Eligibility criteria are as follows:

 - Submissions must address a topic in the occupational safety and health, industrial hygiene, environmental or related field.

 - Submissions must be written by a student or students currently enrolled at the junior/senior level in an undergraduate degree program.

-- The student(s) should have less than 3 years’ practical experience working in a field related to occupational safety, health, industrial hygiene and/or environmental or other related endeavor.
+- The student(s) should have less than three years’ practical experience working in a field related to occupational safety, health, industrial hygiene and/or environmental or other related endeavor.